 How to Avoid Moths in your Knitwear

 A great wool or cashmere scarf, sweater or cardigan can last you many years with good care.
-Since starting my visible mending service, I’ve seen a lot of moth holes and sad looking knitwear, and I often get asked how to avoid wool moths… so here are some tips for storing your knitwear.
+Since starting my visible mending service, I’ve seen a lot of moth holes and sad looking knitwear, and I often get asked how to avoid wool moths… so here are some tips for deterring moths and storing your knitwear.

 2. Lavender, cedar, rosemary, mint, thyme, and cloves are all natural scents that deter moths in wool clothing.
 Put dried herbs in sachets to keep in your drawers, and change them every 6 months when the scent fades.
 Pick the scent you like best.